Blackvivek/Quicksort/README.md

 # Quicksort
-Quicksort is widely used sorting techniq in Industry.
+Quicksort is widely used sorting technique in Industry.